National climate targets

 German greenhouse gas emissions

 In 2007, the German government set greenhouse gas reduction targets of 40 percent by 2020, compared to 1990 levels, in line with the Intergovernmental Panel on Climate Change’s (IPCC) recommendation for industrialised nations outlined in its Fourth Assessment Report.
 By 2015, Germany had achieved a reduction of 349 million tonnes CO2 eq., or 27.9 percent, on 1990 emission levels.
 However, projections indicate that emissions have been ticking up again since then.
-In December 2016, AG Energiebilanzen (AGEB) estimated that energy-related CO₂ emissions rose in 2016 (by 0.9 percent, compared to 2015).
+In March 2017, preliminary calculations by the Federal Environment Agency (UBA) showed a slight emissions increase in 2016, due to colder weather and rising emissions in the transport sector.

 Closing the "climate gap"